hongweilibran/BraSyn_tutorial/README.md

 # BraSyn tutorial
-This is the tutorial built for beginner to quickly get hands on the [BraSyn Challenge](https://www.synapse.org/#!Synapse:syn53708249/wiki/627507).
-The goal of this challenge is to generate one missing modality for a given MRI sequence.
-As for the goal of this tutorial is to help you get started and get comfortable with the challenge.
-Our primary tool is a simple 3D Generative Adversarial Network (GAN) known as pix2pix, but you are encouraged to experiment with more advanced models like Diffusion Models in your research.
+This is the tutorial built for challenge participants to quickly get hands-on for the [BraSyn Challenge](https://www.synapse.org/Synapse:syn64153130/wiki/631457).
+The goal of this challenge is to generate one missing modality for the given three MRI sequences.
+As for the goal of this tutorial is to help you get started for the challenge.
+Our baseline is a simple 3D Generative Adversarial Network (GAN) known as pix2pix.
+Of course, you are encouraged to explore and implement more advanced models like Diffusion Models.

 ## Dataset format
 Once you've downloaded and extracted the dataset from Synapse, take some time to understand its structure.
 Your folders for training and validation should look like this after extraction: